The Problem With Digital Marketing Agencies

 Delicate Crochet by Sharon Hernes Silverman, published by Stackpole Books

-I’m excited to announce that I just released a standalone digital PDF download of this pattern for sale.
+I’m excited to announce that I’ve released a standalone digital PDF download of this pattern for sale.
 A few of the details:

 • The pattern was tested and professionally tech edited.